AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 A conventional access control framework grants a user access to specific data sources based on their role.
 An AI system integrated with multiple data sources may synthesise information in ways that reveal insights a user would not have obtained by accessing each source individually.
 The AI behaves within permission boundaries at the data source level but may create information disclosure risk at the synthesis level.

-Effective access governance requires that the AI's retrieval behaviour is bounded by the same permission model that governs direct access.
-Where knowledge graph structures, retrieval indexing, or agentic capabilities are in use, permission propagation must be verified as part of deployment, not assumed.
+Effective access governance involves bounding the AI's retrieval behaviour by the same permission model that governs direct access.
+Where knowledge graph structures, retrieval indexing, or agentic capabilities are in use, permission propagation is commonly verified as part of deployment rather than assumed.

 Access governance also applies to external-facing AI.
 Organisations that deploy AI in customer or partner-facing contexts carry obligations that extend beyond internal workforce governance.
-The AI must not expose data it is not authorised to disclose.
-Testing this boundary under realistic conditions before deployment is a governance requirement.
+AI systems are generally configured to minimise unauthorised disclosure risk.
+Testing this boundary under realistic conditions before deployment is a standard governance step.

 When non-functional access and permission requirements are not defined before vendor evaluation begins, organisations discover gaps after selection, at a point when the cost of addressing them is higher.
-The work of defining those requirements is a core part of what organisations must resolve before vendor engagement.
+The work of defining those requirements is a core part of what organisations typically address before vendor engagement.

 4. Output and Accountability Governance

-AI outputs require human accountability.
-This is both a practical and a regulatory expectation.
+AI outputs typically involve human accountability mechanisms.
+This is both a practical and a governance expectation in most enterprise contexts.

 Enterprise AI contracts typically limit vendor liability for AI-generated outputs.
 Vendors provide the platform.
 Organisations decide what to do with what the platform generates.
-In most enterprise contracts, vendors limit liability for AI-generated outputs, meaning practical accountability typically rests with the deploying organisation.
+Many enterprise contracts include liability limitations relating to AI-generated outputs, meaning practical accountability commonly rests with the deploying organisation.

 The practical risk of weak output governance is not that AI will produce obviously wrong answers.
 It is that AI will produce plausible answers that are subtly wrong, and that the workflow does not include a step where a qualified person would detect the error before it matters.

 Supervisory controls are the mechanism.
-They do not require reviewing every AI output.
-They require designing workflows so that high-stakes outputs are reviewed by someone with the knowledge to assess them, and that the AI is not positioned as the final authority in decisions where errors carry material consequences.
+They do not involve reviewing every AI output.
+They involve designing workflows so that high-stakes outputs are reviewed by someone with the knowledge to assess them, and that the AI is not positioned as the final authority in decisions where errors carry material consequences.

 5. Model Lifecycle Governance